Real-Time Dam Levels

 Agricultural & Economic Significance

-Agriculture in the surrounding areas of New South Wales depends heavily on the water security provided by Lake Eucumbene.
+Beyond standard municipal supply, Lake Eucumbene is a vital asset for the regional agricultural economy in New South Wales.
 The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context